-If using a Compuware testing tool such as QARun, QAHiperstation, File-AID/CS, QALoad, or WebCheck, set up a tool domain for the testing tool.
+If using a Compuware testing tool such as QARun, QAHiperstation, File-AID/CS, or QALoad, set up a tool domain for the testing tool.
 A tool domain is a set of information entered about the testing tool.
 This information is used to browse, select, create, and execute scripts from within QADirector.